Guidance for companies to work out and claim relief from Corporation Tax on trading losses.

 - how the loss is to be used

-If you send your claim separately, send it to HM Revenue and Customs (HMRC).
+If you send your claim separately, send it to HMRC.

 You can amend your claim in the same way as you amend your return.